 ”The perpetrators are not sensitive to human life.
 These women that sell tomatoes for a living, how can you just go and destroy them like that?
 There are some that were left with only one leg, with only one hand.
 We strongly condemn this barbaric act,” said Rev. Musa Asake, the association’s national secretary.

-Asake said he suspects Boko Haram is behind the attack, and urged the government to provide security in congested areas – especially where locals work.
+Asake said he suspects an extremist group that is located primarily in Northern Nigeria More is behind the attack, and urged the government to provide security in congested areas – especially where locals work.

 The Nigeria Fellowship of Evangelical Students confirmed the death of seven Christian students who were killed in a bus that was in the same area of the first explosion.
 The students had just finished their medical school lectures and were returning to their hostels.